-Industrial Maintenance Technician Maintenance Mechanics
+Maintenance Technician Maintenance Mechanics

-Admissions Requirements:

-Entry into this curriculum may be attained by meeting the general admission requirements established for the college.
+Admissions Requirements: Entry into this curriculum may be attained by meeting the general admission requirements established for the college.
 If you meet the general admission requirements, a counselor will discuss with you the strengths and weakness of your academic background and your strengths and weakness as revealed by an appropriate placement test.
-You may correct any deficiencies in academic preparation in the College's in developing social and business communications skills.

-Developmental Studies program.
+You may correct any deficiencies in academic preparation in the College Developmental Studies program.

 Program Description: The Industrial Maintenance Technology program is designed to provide both the practical experience and technical knowledge required for competence as a maintenance technician.
-In addition to courses in a variety of technical fields, the program also contains general education courses to assist students
+In addition to courses in a variety of technical fields, the program also contains general education courses to assist students in developing social and business communications skills.